shlubz/Py-Giterlace/README.md

 [GitLab API v4]: https://docs.gitlab.com/ee/api/README.html

 **IMPORTANT**
-GitLab features are currently being worked and!
+GitLab features are currently being worked on.

 Using the application features allows you to manage both [GitHub] and [GitLab] resources, currently only supporting interaction with repositories.